bagisto/bagisto-docs/src/ai/introduction.md

 Bagisto ships with AI built in — both **inside your store** and **inside your development workflow**.
-This page is the home for everything AI-related: store features powered by AI, and tools that make the AI agents *you* build with smarter about Bagisto.
+This page is the home for everything AI-related: store features powered by AI, the hooks that let AI agents shop your store, and tools that make the AI agents *you* build with smarter about Bagisto.

 <div class="ai-cards__group-title">For your store</div>